 The School Direct course we offer at Bedgrove Infant School has been developed in partnership with Bourton Meadow Academy.
-We will be building on their expertise in providing outstanding school-based initial teacher training programmes, leading to a Post Graduate Certificate in Education (PGCE) with Qualified Teacher Status (QTS).
+We have built on their expertise in providing outstanding school-based initial teacher training programmes, leading to either a Post Graduate Certificate in Education (PGCE) with Qualified Teacher Status (QTS) or QTS.
 Bourton Meadow ITTC is a fully accredited provider of the National College for Teaching and Leadership, enabling them to award QTS at the end of the course.
-They will also be working with Oxford Brookes University from September 2015, to enable us to award the PGCE upon completion of the training.
+They have been working with Oxford Brookes University from September 2015, to enable us to award the PGCE upon completion of the training.

 WHY TRAIN WITH US?

 Bedgrove Infant School has been an Outstanding School, as judged by Ofsted, since 2008 and this rating was maintained in our most recent inspection in June 2013.
 We have a renowned reputation for our Early Years provision, making the best use of both the indoor and outdoor environments to stimulate children’s learning.
 We understand that teaching in the Early Years requires specific training focusing on the benefits of learning through play, the role of the adult and child development.
 We would like to support trainees in becoming the best Foundation Stage teachers they can be whilst

 Bourton Meadow Initial Teacher Training Centre, attached to Bourton Meadow school, is an established provider of initial teacher training recognised by Ofsted as an outstanding provider in March 2014.
 It is ranked 4th out of 310 providers nationwide (3rd best Primary Provider) in the most recent Good Teacher Training Guide 2013, which is an independent report produced by the Centre for Education and Employment Research at the University of Buckingham.